Burgestrand/Hallon/README.markdown

 ### Hallon is licensed under GNU AGPL
 Hallon is licensed under the [GNU AGPL](http://www.gnu.org/licenses/agpl-3.0.html), which is a very viral license.
 In summary, anything that is using Hallon in any way must also be open sourced (and source must be available for its’ users) under the GNU AGPL.
 I might change the license to a less viral one in the future.

+## Future note to self
+You’ve had some issues with the Spotify callback functions, as they are executed in another thread than the current one and are only passed the pointer to the `sp_session`.
+Your attempt to put the `sp_session` and `Session` object in a linked list and then use lookups to notify the actual object have some very unexpected behavior and thread inconsistencies.
+It works, but badly.
+Do not try it again!
+D: